yash04747/docs/docs/premium/custom-fonts.md

 :::

 ## Placement of the Custom Fonts Field
-By default the custom fonts field is added to a dynamic section at the end of your panel called Font Control.
+By default, the custom fonts field is added to a dynamic section at the end of your panel called Font Control.
 Once you load the extension it does all the heavy lifting.

 Now with Custom Fonts 1.0.2, you can now move the field to any section you desire.
 You need only include one field of